 The Optoma HD27 3D DLP projector uses single DMD-chip DLP technology to create its images at a maximum display resolution of 1920 x 1080 with a contrast ratio of 25,000:1 and ANSI lumen rating of 3200, with the ability to show an image as large as 305.3″ across from corner to corner at a distance of 32 feet.

-Just as they were on the HD142X, port options on the HD27 have been dramatically streamlines with only two HDMI 1.4/MHL ports, a USB power port, one audio out and a lone 3D-sync slot.
+Just as they were on the HD142X, port options on the HD27 have been dramatically streamlined with only two HDMI 1.4/MHL ports, a USB power port, one audio out, and a lone 3D-sync slot.

 The user interface and settings menu of the Optoma HD27 is classic Optoma, with barely any real changes from the menus we’ve seen on their previous four projectors.

 One standout here is the color presets, which let you easily swap between settings for “Game, Movie, Motion, and Bright”, all of which have their merits in their particular categories and do look visibly better for whichever medium you happen to be watching at the time.

 Just as Optoma has gained fame for its no-frills design, it’s also very well known for making incredibly bright, colorful projectors that are priced at a budget compared to some others in the same space with competing picture quality.

 At a distance of 10ft in near-total darkness with the projector set to its own preset “Bright mode”, we recorded a rating of 2,311 lux in the middle of the image, with a variable rate of 1,550 – 1,830 lux around the corners.
 At a distance of 5ft this stat jumped considerably to set an all-time record, with 5,431 lux in the middle of the image, and 3,861 at the outermost corners.